- Home

 The cost of attendance (COA) is the student's maximum eligibility for financial aid and is based on a student's enrollment.
 The COA changes each year, and it includes tuition, fees, room and board, transportation, and other figures.

-• The student contribution includes a portion of their personal assets each year and savings from summer employment.
+- Student contribution includes a portion of their personal assets each year and savings from summer employment.
 The summer earnings expectation varies based on class level and actual reported income.

-If you are federally Independent, the expected family contribution includes only the student contribution, which is based on income, asset and family size.
+The expected family contribution includes only the student contribution, which is based on income, asset and family size.